 Show the media type adopted in all ports.
-The Port 7 and Port 8 are optional modules, which support either fiber or UTP media with either Gigabit Ethernet (1000Mbps) or 10/100Mbps Fast Ethernet port.
+Port 45 to Port 48 are optional modules, which support either fiber or UTP media with either Gigabit Ethernet (1000Mbps) or 10/100Mbps Fast Ethernet port.
 They may have different media types and speed.
 Especially, fiber port has comprehensive types of connector, distance, fiber mode and so on.
 The switch describes the module ports with the following page.